 4. Independent Lab Tests

-Reliable CBD brands are transparent about their extraction and manufacturing processes.
+Reliable Hemp brands are transparent about their extraction and manufacturing processes.
 Additionally, they provide comprehensive information about their products including a list of ingredients and other essential product facts.
 This information can usually be found on product labels or in product descriptions on their website.

 6. Brand Information